 Click the button below for a Bonus PDF: 5 Ways to Generate Leads Using Twitter.
 For more tips on this process, we can hook you up with some FREE Twitter training HERE.

 Twitter is not a complicated program to learn and the benefits for lead generation are numerous.
 Most of our leads have come from Twitter by leveraging our exposures and growing our audience using these simple Twitter basics for beginners.
 The rules for Twitter recently changed, as is common for all social media platforms.
 It becomes imperative to stay on top of the latest trends, rules and forecasts.
 That’s why everyone needs to revisit the Twitter 101 Basics to stay in compliance and be informed.
-We appreciate being associated with a marketing system of expert internet marketers who keep us abreast of these changes as they happen.
-If you’d like more information about that community, click HERE.

 To continue your Twitter education beyond these Twitter basics for beginners, automate your Twitter lead generation, and become a real Twitter expert, we highly recommend and encourage you to get Ultimate Tweet Leverage from our personal mentors and friends, Todd & Leah!